 In the Netherlands, selling drugs is illegal.
-However, some municipalities allow the sale of soft drugs in so-called coffeeshops.
-Their owners will not be prosecuted if their establishment fulfils strict requirements.
-When allowed, they usually require an operating permit for a catering establishment.
-Please note that many municipalities do not allow coffeeshops at all.
+However, the Dutch government tolerates the sale of soft drugs in so-called coffeeshops.
+Their owners will not be prosecuted if their establishment meets strict requirements, the so-called toleration policy.

 The municipality will sometimes apply the Dutch Public Administration (Probity Screening) Act (Wet Bibob) before granting the permit.
 If it should emerge that you have a criminal past or that you have criminal connections, the municipality may refuse or withdraw a permit.